hanpham32/NetMotif/README.md

 ## Local Development Setup

+Note: This application is currently supported only on Linux systems.
+Please ensure you are using a Linux environment to run the app.

 Follow the steps below to set up the project for local development using [uv](https://github.com/astral-sh/uv):

 ### 1. Clone the Repository